 Oil palm farmers in Kotawaringin Barat (Table 3) are predominantly transmigrants (87 percent) from Java along with Madurese and Sundanese.
 The rest include Melayu (8 percent) and indigenous Dayak or Banjar.
 In Seruyan District, however, Javanese transmigrants make up only around 16 percent of the total farmers surveyed, while indigenous Dayak and Banjar farmers account for 81 percent.
-There is a correlation between the ethnicity of land owners and the average area of smallholder plots (Table 4).
+There is a correlation between the ethnicity of land owners and the average area of small-scale farmer plots (Table 4).
 Transmigrants typically own oil palm plots with an average area of 1 to 2 hectares, whereas for indigenous farmers, this figure averages at 3 to 4 hectares.
-Smallholder plots in Kotawaringin Barat are typically smaller than in Seruyan where farmers are predominantly indigenous.
-The average area of smallholder plots is 2.23 hectares in Kotawaringin Barat and 4.53 hectares in Seruyan.
+Small-scale farmer plots in Kotawaringin Barat are typically smaller than in Seruyan where farmers are predominantly indigenous.
+The average area of small-scale farmer plots is 2.23 hectares in Kotawaringin Barat and 4.53 hectares in Seruyan.

-Table 3: Farmer ethnicity in Kotawaringin Barat andSeruyan districts
+Table 3: Farmer ethnicity in Kotawaringin Barat and Seruyan districts